What is Social Listening? Benefits, Tools, Case Studies

 We’ve selected the best social listening and tracking tools to spoil you for choice.
-Whether you’re looking for robust and affordable social listening software or more advanced solutions for enterprises, we got you covered!
+Whether you’re looking for robust and affordable software or more advanced enterprise solutions, we got you covered!

-Some social media listening tools focus on social media channels, for example, Facebook, Twitter, Instagram, or YouTube.
-Other tools collect and analyze mentions of your brand from the whole Web, including social media and other platforms.
+Some tools focus on social media channels, for example, Facebook, Twitter, Instagram, or YouTube.
+Other tools collect and analyze brand mentions from the whole Web, including social media and other platforms.

 I bet you didn’t expect that, did you?

 Brand24 is one of the most robust and affordable social listening tools on the market.

 The tool covers a wide variety of sources, including:

-- social media channels such as Facebook, Instagram, Twitter, YouTube, and Twitch
+- Social media channels such as Facebook, Instagram, Twitter, YouTube, Reddit, and Twitch

 - Review sites